Error-331/code_tests/docs/bible/links.md

 Sinless Savior - August 23 (Feeling anger at evil is not a sin; Anger against sin and evil is a righteous anger);

 The Life Source - August 24 (1 Corinthians 15:54-57);

+The Honor of God - August 25 (Psalm 19:14; Do not seek the honor of men, only seek the honor from God);